lcsouzamenezes/OpenCatapult/docs/home/start.md

 # Quick Start

-This document will guide you to get started with Polyrific Catapult.
+This document will guide you to get started with `OpenCatapult`.

 ## Setup from release library

-Please go to <https://opencatapult.net/releases> to download the latest release of Polyrific Catapult.
+Please go to <https://opencatapult.net/releases> to download the latest release of `OpenCatapult`.

 Unzip the release package into your local directory, and run the components.

 ## Build from source code

-Clone Polyrific Catapult source code from the repository:
+Clone `OpenCatapult` source code from the repository:
 ``` shell
 git clone https://github.com/Polyrific-Inc/OpenCatapult.git
 ```